 NOTE: WCAC no longer allows fulfillment of Tennessee Promise hours, court-ordered service or school service hours by working with animals.
 Those hours can still be completed at WCAC but it will require laundry, dishes,and other light chores at the shelter.
 Contact email@example.com, or 615-790-5590, ext.
 3401.

 After attending orientation, all volunteers must sign up for hands-on training at the shelter.
 During this session, you will work with an experienced volunteer for about one hour.
 You will learn about sign-in procedures, what to do in an emergency, how to store equipment, how to properly secure kennel enclosures and pens, how to report a concern, and receive hands-on training for the job of your choosing.Following this second step of training, dog volunteers will be required to attend mentored training sessions as described above.

 Earn Your Apron

 Volunteers are rated by the color of aprons they achieve through time and experience.
 For the protection of the animals in our care, each level has specific access to certain color-coded dogs.
 See Volunteer Handbook for details.

 Red: New volunteer or only able to commit to limited time at WCAC.

-Green: Level 2 plus exhibits extensive training skills, exceptional ability and leadership qualities
+Green: Earned black apron, plus exhibits extensive training skills, exceptional ability and leadership qualities.